alexandresalome/behat-launcher/README.rst

 **2. Configuration**

-In this folder, create a file **config.php** where you will configure your database and your projects:
+In this folder, create a file **config.php** where you will configure your database and your projects.

+You can use the **config.php.dist** file to get an exhaustive list of configuration features.

 .. code-block:: bash